 A cash advance is a type of transaction that allows you to access funds in the form of cash or a “cash equivalent”.
 For example, using your credit card to withdraw money from an ATM, pay for gift cards or buy foreign currency are all commonly defined as cash advance transactions.

 Cash advances typically have higher interest rates than standard credit card purchases, with most APRs ranging from 19% to 22%.
-They also attract a fee worth 2-3% of the transaction and are not eligible for features such as interest-free days or reward points.
-There are also some credit cards that charge the same interest rate for purchases and cash advances, although the cash advance fee still applies.
+They also attract a fee worth 3% to 5% of the transaction and are often not eligible for features such as a 0% intro APR period or reward points.
+There are also some credit cards that charge the same interest rate for purchases and cash advances and, but the cash advance fee still applies.

 What transactions are classified as a cash advance?